Apollo 13 findings and impact on Apollo 14–17

 These lessons form a bridge between NASA’s engineering culture and classroom learning: they are actionable, testable, and directly tied to the Review Board’s recommendations.

-As a brief clarification: claims that a “third oxygen tank” was added to the Service Module after Apollo 13 are not supported by NASA configuration documentation for Apollo 14–17.
+Claims that a “third oxygen tank” was added to the Service Module after Apollo 13 are not supported by NASA configuration documentation for Apollo 14–17.
 Redundancy and resilience were achieved through design, isolation, sensing, and procedural changes rather than by adding another cryogenic tank.
-Program cancellations of Apollo 18–20 were primarily budgetary and strategic decisions rather than direct technical consequences of Apollo 13.

 Conclusion